 The powerhouse’s 5.5 KV generator bus is connected to two 3 MVA transformers located adjacent to the powerhouse.
 These transformers convert the 5.5 KV, 2-phase, 4-wire system in the generating station to 13.8 KV, 3-phase, 3-wire system for connection to the 13.8 KV bus in WMECO Orchard substation.

 The Indian Orchard project is situated upstream of two other hydroelectric facilities located on the Chicopee River and downstream of three other dams on the Chicopee River as well as other dams on the Ware, Swift and Quaboag Rivers.
-One of the two downstream hydroelectric facilities are owned and operated by Essential Power – Dwight Station Project (P-10675).
-The Putts Bridge (P-10677) and Red Bridge Projects (P-10676) are owned and operated by Essential Power and are located upstream of the Project.
+One of the two downstream hydroelectric facilities are owned and operated by Central Rivers Power MA – Dwight Station Project (P-10675).
+The Putts Bridge (P-10677) and Red Bridge Projects (P-10676) are owned and operated by Central Rivers Power MA and are located upstream of the Project.
 The Project drains an area of 687 square miles.

 Based upon inflow into the Project, Indian Orchard is operated in a limited pond-and-release mode, utilizing the useable storage capacity (35 acre-feet) afforded by a 0.5 foot drawdown year round.
 The station is operated automatically by float controls.
 The operating mode of the Indian Orchard project does not change during dry, mean or high water years.
 As flows vary at the Project, the number of turbines operating and the duration of operation changes, increasing and decreasing the amount of generation realized.

 January 6, 2020: The decision to recertify the Indian Orchard project became final after the close of the appeals period on January 5, 2020 with no appeals filed.
 The Certification term is from July 19, 2018 – July 18, 2023.